 Once grade rosters are generated, they are immediately accessible to instructors via the Faculty Center in PAWS.
 Instructors will only see the rosters for class sections to which they are assigned.
 Grade Rosters in the “Not Reviewed” status are refreshed nightly during the grading period to pick up any newly-enrolled students.

 Grades are not considered final until they are entered into PAWS.
-Although grading functionality exists as part of the D2L learning management software, it is necessary to transmit course grades from D2L into PAWS at the end of the term in order for those grades to be considered a part of the student’s official record.
+Although grading functionality exists as part of the D2L learning management software, it is necessary to transmit course grades from D2L or Canvas into PAWS at the end of the term in order for those grades to be considered a part of the student’s official record.

 A custom process exists to automate the process of transmitting course grades from D2L into PAWS.
 See the Center for Excellence in Teaching and Learning (CETL) website for detailed instructions.